2007 Boise State Broncos football team

-Thanks to Florida's 41-14 thrashing of previously unbeaten Ohio State in the BCS National Championship Game, the Broncos ended the season as the only undefeated team in NCAA Division I football, as no team in Division I-AA (officially known as the "Football Championship Subdivision") finished undefeated.
-(Three teams in lower divisions finished unbeaten: Grand Valley State in Division II, Mount Union in Division III, and Sioux Falls in NAIA.)

-National recognition immediately followed the Fiesta Bowl.
-Boise State was the talk of the sports world for weeks after the game.
-Many thought that the Fiesta Bowl was the best game ever through online polls.
-Boise finished the season sixth in the USA Today coaches poll and fifth in the AP poll, with a single first-place vote in the latter.
-Quarterback Jared Zabransky was later named to the cover of the NCAA Football 08 video game.
-Four Bronco players were drafted in the 2007 NFL Draft, the most ever in Boise State history.
-Eight more were later signed through free agency.
-The Broncos were also nominated and won the 2007 ESPY awards in the categories of Best Game (Fiesta Bowl) and Best Play (Statue of Liberty).

-In February and March 2008, the Statue of Liberty play was voted by the fans on ESPN as the #2 greatest highlight of all time during a bracket style tournament to determine the greatest highlight ever.
-BSU's trick play lost in the final round to Mike Eurzione's goal against the USSR in the 1980 "Miracle on Ice".

 Pre-season

 Boise State was picked to finish second in the WAC by the media and by the coaches during the WAC media days.
 Hawaii was picked first in both polls.
 The Broncos were ranked #23 in the first Coaches poll and #24 in the AP poll.
 The Broncos enter the season with the nation's longest winning streak (13).

 Pre-season awards

 Ryan Clady- Outland Trophy Watch List, Rotary Lombardi Award Watch List, Playboy All American Team, NationalChamps.net 2nd Team All-American.

 Ian Johnson- Heisman Trophy Candidate, Maxwell Award Watch List, Walter Camp Foundation Player of the Year Award Watch List, Doak Walker Award Candidate, Athlon, Street & Smith's and NationalChamps.net 3rd Team All-American.

 Marty Tadman- Chuck Bednarick Award Watch List, Walter Camp Award Watch List, Sports Illustrated First Team All-American, NationalChamps.net Honorable Mention.